In this article, I will cover my method for making (right-handed) guitar tab more usable and easily readable for left-handed guitar players.

 Oh by the way, if you’re not familiar with guitar tab, I have a useful post on How to Read Guitar Tab which you can check out as well.

-So, when presented with a typical, right handed, guitar tab, how can you go about making sense of it?
+When presented with a typical, right-handed guitar tab, how can you go about making sense of it?

 Start with the tab as it would normally be presented to you:

 Take a screen print and paste/drag into a photo/image editor.
-Most computers, whether Windows or Mac will have a basic image/photo editor, just make sure it has controls to flip and rotate.
+Most computers, whether Windows or Mac (or your phone) will have a basic image/photo editor, just make sure it has controls to flip and rotate.

 Your next task is to flip the image over so that it is upside down: